TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-icantcreatestorsimpledevicemanager.md

 />

 # I can't create a StorSimple Device Manager
-StorSimple Device Manager is supported only for Enterprise Agreement and MSDN subscriptions.
-Pay-as-you-go, Prepaid and Azure in Open isn't supported.
+StorSimple Device Manager is supported only for Microsoft Azure Enterprise Agreements and MSDN subscriptions.
+Pay-as-you-go, Prepaid and Azure in Open are not supported.

 ## **Recommended steps**
 * Verify that you have a Microsoft Azure Enterprise Agreement or an MSDN subscription.